 Canon takes a strict, consistent approach against counterfeit goods and intellectual property infringements.
-At the same time, we respect the intellectual property rights of other companies.
+At the same time, we respect the intellectual property rights of others.
 We have established clear rules to ensure that our products do not infringe on rights held by others.

-More specifically, we conduct thorough search of third-party patents to prevent use of intellectual property held by others without permission.
-Such thorough search of third-party rights are carried out at all stages, from R&D onward, based on cooperation between the R&D division involved in the technology and the department responsible for intellectual property rights.
+More specifically, we conduct thorough searches of third-party patents to prevent use of intellectual property held by others without permission.
+Such thorough searches of third-party rights are carried out at all stages, from R&D onward, based on cooperation between the R&D division involved in the technology and the relevant IP department.

-By conducting thorough searches of third-party patents, Canon smoothly and appropriately enters into partnerships with other companies and external research institutions for cross-licensing or joint research projects.
-This enables Canon to achieve greater results than it could attain by using only its own.
+Moreover, by conducting thorough searches of third-party patents, Canon smoothly and appropriately creates partnerships with other companies and external research institutions for cross-licensing or joint research projects.
+This allows Canon to achieve better results than would be possible using only in-house patents or technologies.

-Canon places importance on applying for patents on a global basis, and as of the end of 2018, held almost 90,000 patents and utility models worldwide.
+Canon places importance on applying for patents on a global basis, and as of January 2021, held approximately 86,000 patents and utility models worldwide.

-When filing patent applications outside Japan, our teams develop detailed patent-filing strategies based on regional business strategies, technologies and product trends to assess countries/regions where patents are required.
-We have focused on filing patent applications for the US market for its large scale and preponderance of high-tech companies.
-Canon has ranked in the top five for US patent registrations in each of the past 33 years.
-In 2018, we ranked third overall and were the patent leader among Japanese companies for the 14th consecutive year.
+When filing patent applications outside Japan, our teams develop detailed patent-filing strategies based on regional business strategies, technologies, and product trends to assess countries/regions where patents are required.
+We have focused on filing patent applications in the United States due to its large market scale and preponderance of high-tech companies.
+Canon has ranked in the top five for U.S. patent registrations every year for the past 35 years.
+In 2020, we ranked third overall and were the patent leader among Japanese companies for the 16th consecutive year.